SUSIGUGH/SUSIGUGH/README.md

 SUSIGUGH/SUSIGUGH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Linux
+- Linux
-GitHub
+- GitHub
-Jenkins
+- Jenkins
-Python
+- Python
-Cloud(AWS/GCP/Azure/OCI)
+- Cloud(AWS/GCP/Azure/OCI)
-Docker Kubernetes
+- Docker Kubernetes
+- Visual Studio

 ![DevOps02](https://user-images.githubusercontent.com/86735047/166623546-8b202533-5bb6-4fd8-b55e-a5242113ad8d.JPG)